ezra-obiwale/django-projects/README.md

 This does the following:

-- creates the "example" django project
+- creates the "example" Django project
 - creates necessary docker files including a postgres database compose service.
 - changes into the project directory
 - builds the projects docker image

+> Follow the instructions at the end of the operation to complete the project setup.

 ### Working on the project